Package 'markovDP'

 matrix

 logical; if TRUE then matrices for the transition model and the reward function are taken from the model first.
-This can be slow if functions need to be converted or not fit into memory if the models are large.
+This can be slow if functions need to be converted or do not fit into memory if the models are large.
 If these components are already matrices, then this is very fast.
 For FALSE, the transition probabilities and the reward is extracted when needed.
-This is slower, but removes the time to calculate the matrices and it saves memory.
+This is slower, but removes the time and memory requirements needed to calculate the matrices.

 continue